wren-creator/AI-compliance-standards/AI_Compliance_Master_Controls_Catalog.md

 ---

-## Appendix B — Notes on Evidence Patterns
+## Appendix B: Notes on Evidence Patterns
 For each control, maintain a folder or wiki page containing:
 - Control owner and SMEs
 - Related procedures and configuration references